yashabnarang/Instagram-Automation/README.md

 * Go to the inputted giveaway link
 * Follow the user and like the post

+### Considerations

+Since using the Selenium route, I have found it rather slow for an implementation to do all the steps.
+If I can not get the speed up faster, I will consider switching my strategy up to a mobile app emulation route.

 ### Next Steps

 * Need to add an if statement to follow the user only if they are not already following.